ChristineEC/be-a-dear-volunteer/README.md

 The application is designed to be managed by a student, administrator or teacher of a school, with teachers able to approve credit on the backend.
 Students are usually required to volunteer at public-facing organizations.
 The idea behind the project is to allow students to volunteer in non-traditional ways, such as by assisting a private individual in their community, such as an elderly, disabled, or injured neighbor.
 In addition to being able to volunteer for private citizens, students are allowed to volunteer for as little as five minutes at a time as part of the fictional project.

 ## Purpose
-## Purpose
+The purpose of the project is to allow high school students, who must volunteer 20 to 30 hours to meet graduation requirements in California, to volunteer in
+- non-traditional,
+- more fun,
+- convenient, and
+- personally meaningful ways;
+- more locally and
+- for smaller increments of time.

 Traditionally, students must volunteer for public-facing organizations, such as at a soup kitchen, food bank, animal shelter, or environmental group, in order to have their volunteer time approved for credit.
 In reality, many students never complete their hours but instead have their parents sign off on work never done.
-(I know this because I have neices and nephews who've told me so!)
-And a quick Google search of the issue reveals that many, if not most, students consider the requirement just an additional hoop to jump through in order to graduate; they resent the requirement and gain little from their experiences, including any motivation for future volunteerism.
-One purpose of the project is to allow students to volunteer in more convenient ways--more locally and for smaller increments of time.
-The COVID-19 pandemic caused increased mental health issues among teenagers, so another purpose of the project is to improve the mental health of students.
+A quick Google search of the issue reveals that many, if not most, students consider the requirement just an additional hoop to jump through in order to graduate; many resent the requirement and gain little from their experiences, much less any motivation for future volunteerism.

+Secondly, the COVID-19 pandemic caused increased mental health issues among teenagers, so another purpose of the project is to
+- improve the mental health of students.

 It is well-known that when people help others, even in tiny doses, it increases their own happiness and self esteem.

 Finally, college acceptance is extremely competitive in California, especially for the cheapest schools, the public universities, which are also the highest ranked in California.
 Colleges do look at the extracurricular activities of applicants, including their volunteer experiences, and they read college application essays as an important part of the screening process.

-It is hypothesized that students who volunteer by helping an elderly neighbor on a regular basis, for example, will have more to say about their experiences on a college application, potentially helping their changes of acceptance.
+It is hypothesized that students who volunteer by helping an elderly neighbor on a regular basis, for example, will have more to say about their experiences on a college application, potentially helping their chances of acceptance.
 One of the (actually) stated rationales behind having students volunteer is that they will gain experiences in the public sphere that can help them in future employment.
 While this may be the case (for a very small number of cases, I'd venture to guess, as many students work part time jobs anyway), it is my belief that experiences of real people and real problems in their communities would be of more benefit, especially when it comes to an awareness of society as a whole.
-Working at a soup kitchen is a wonderful thing, but the gulf between volunteers and those helped is often too wide for the experience to give real personal meaning to many teenagers.
-It is thought that more regular experiences with people closer to them in the community could yield more meaningful experiences due to the immediacy and social intimacy of the personal relationships formed.
+While traditional volunteer experiences have much to offer, I think that the gulf between teenage volunteers and those helped is often too wide for the experience to give real personal meaning, especially to someone carrying out the work begrudgingly.
+Teenagers may simply have difficulty identifying with their beneficiaries when they are so far removed from them socially, and when they receive little personal feedback.
+It is thought that more regular experiences with people closer to them in the community, on a regular basis, could yield more meaningful experiences due to the immediacy and social intimacy of the personal relationships formed.
 The hope is that students, who can be quick to reject externally imposed notions of morality, will come to enjoy their encounters and will learn an important fact about being human: that a great reason for helping others is that it makes us feel good, too.

-The purpose of the project is laid out on the About page.
+## Agile Methods
+The project was developed using agile methods.
+User stories were used to define the requirements, and these were tracked as issues on a Kanban board as a project in GitHub connected to the Be a Dear project repository.
+Labels were used to distinguish the different user stories as, for example, "must have", "should have", and "won't do".
+In addition to columns for To Do, In Progress, Done, and Won't Do, I used a column for Styling in Progress, which I found extremely helpful, at the suggestion of my mentor.

 ## Features